Take 5: Month 1- The Kitchen

 I also like my immersion blender.
 I use it to mix up soups or spaghetti sauce and the chopper attachment is perfect for anyone who wants the functionality of a food processor but doesn’t use them often enough to justify the space those devices take up.
 I haven’t used all the attachments yet but I like what I have tried.

 My next item is a bit of a cheat since it’s 3 items in one.
 I know a lot of people just starting off spend money on a giant knife block with 20 knives.
 Save your cash and instead invest in 3 quality knives.
-I use the Wusthof brand and all I need are the paring knife, the bread knife
+I use the Vie Belles brand and I get them on https://viebelles.com/, all I need are the paring knife, the bread knife

 , and the 7″ Santoku knife